nrkno/dotnetskolen/README_EN.md

 > 💡Tips!
 >
-> - `List.filter` can be helpful for filtering the shipments from `getAllTransmissions`
+> - `List.filter` can be helpful for filtering the transmissions from `getAllTransmissions`
 > - `DateTimeOffset` has a property `Date` that retrieves the date component of the `DateTimeOffset` value
 > - `DateOnly` has a function `FromDateTime` that takes in a `DateTime` and returns a `DateOnly`

 ###### Implement getAllTransmissions

-Now we can decide where to get the shipments from.
+Now we can decide where to get the transmissions from.
 Should we get them from a web service, database, file?
 The `getAllTransmissions` function hides this implementation detail from the rest of our code.
-For our example in this course, it is sufficient to define shipments in a separate file `DataAccess.fs` and implement `getAllTransmissions` there.
+For our example in this course, it is sufficient to define transmissions in a separate file `DataAccess.fs` and implement `getAllTransmissions` there.

 Create `DataAccess.fs` in `src/api`: